 Parish Council Elections

-10th February 2020 - Due to the resignation of one of long standing members Cllr David Dunn we have 2 vacancies in the Slaugham & Warninglid Ward.
-We also have one vacancy in the Pease Pottage & Handcross Ward.
+We currently have 2 vacancies in the Slaugham & Warninglid Ward.
+We also have two vacancy in the Pease Pottage & Handcross Ward.

 Elections May 2019